Eyevinn/iaf-plugin-aws-s3/README.md

 ### Methods
 `constructor(s3Bucket: string, logger: winston.Logger)`

 Creates a new `AWSUploadModule` object.
-You need to provide the unique part your mediaconvert endpoint URL, which AWS region it is running in, as well as the name of your ingest and output buckets.
-You will also need to provide a role ARN, as well as the base name of the generated playlist.
+You need to provide the name of the destination s3 bucket.
+Region is based on the environment variable.
 A winston logger is also needed.
 These parameters are used to initialize the sub-modules.

 `onFileAdd = (filePath: string, readStream: Readable)`.